 The aesthetics are clean without the use of outlandish color palettes, fonts, and graphics.
 Classic designs give clients and prospects the impression of a down-to-earth and reliable brand.

-A vintage or retro design evokes nostalgia, providing more comfort and confidence to the client or prospect.
+On the other hand, a vintage or retro design evokes nostalgia, providing more comfort and confidence to the client or prospect.

-A clean and minimalist design is the best choice for your insurance firm logo.
-You get a clean and effective logo that’s eye-catching, with a professional aesthetic.
+Alternatively, a clean and minimalist design is the best choice for your insurance firm logo.
+You get a clean and effective logo that's eye-catching, with a professional aesthetic.
 Minimalist designs have a sleek and clean finish, embracing negative space while providing a modern look.

 What are the different types of logos for insurance firms?

 Seven different types of logos suit use for your insurance business.

 "Letter mark" logos are abbreviating initials of partners.
 (Think of PwC and EY).
 Monograms are a good choice for a minimalist logo, but they might struggle to explain the nature of your business.

 Wordmarks offer you a straightforward design, providing recognition and personality to the logo.
 Coca-Cola is a great example of word marking.
 There are no images or wording other than the company name.